 That’s with good reason.
 It’s not just to cultivate a debonair air of mystery, either.
 When the wrong people learn the wrong things about you, that’s when your life can get a whole lot harder.

 In case of a secret agent, it means “kidnapped, interrogated and executed” kind of harder.
-For citizen who is just trying to get ready for a bad turn or the s*** hitting the fan, it can mean “hold up, home invasion and murder” harder.
+For citizen who is just trying to get ready for a bad turn or the s*** hitting the fan, it can mean “hold up, home invasion” harder.

 One thing I’ve noticed about preppers of all stripes is it they really like to talk about their prepping.
 It’s understandable: people who are enthusiastic and interested in something like to talk about it and share it with others